bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \begin{equation}
 U^TU=I
 \end{equation}
-it is very easy to optmize this problem.
-Similar like in PCA, write the Lagrangian dual form, optimize and the values for U are the eigenvectors of the matrix $eig(XHBHX^T)$ (XH = x-$\mu_{x}, -> XHIHX^T$ is the covarinace matrix).
-Interestingly if one set $B=I$, it results into oridnary PCA prbolem as a special case of supervised PCA.
+To solve this problem we can use the Lagrangian, similar as in PCA.
+We first write the Lagrangian dual form, optimize, and the values for U are the eigenvectors of the matrix $eig(XHBHX^T)$ where $XH = x-\mu_{x}, \maspto XHIHX^T$ is the covarinace matrix.
+Interestingly if one set $B=I$, it results into original definition of the PCA as a special case of supervised PCA.

-The previous algorithm for is written in its linear form.
+The previous algorithm for supervised PCA is written in its linear form.
 However, we can use the kernel trick and rewrite it in a kernelzied form as follows.

 Replace

 \begin{equation}
 U = \phi(X)\beta
 \end{equation}